- 1 Your IoT company in the Google Top 10

 Suggestion: The website needs a content audit and conversion optimization.

 The Paid channel looks like there is a lot of experimentation but overall the monthly paid performance is close to zero.

-Suggestion: Research for more opportunities, adopt the competition best practices, optimize bids for better placements.
+Suggestion: Research for more opportunities, adopt the competition’s best practices and optimize bids for better placements.

 Quality and Power metrics show normal development.

-There are no apparent issues with its link profile nor over-optimization of anchor texts.
+There are no apparent issues with its link profile and no over-optimization of anchor texts.